superseriousbusiness/gotosocial/docs/federation/interaction_policy.md

 As such, when sending out interaction policies, GoToSocial will **ALWAYS** add the URI of the post author to the `canLike.always`, `canReply.always`, and `canAnnounce.always` arrays, **UNLESS** they are already covered by the ActivityStreams magic public URI.

-Likewise, when enforcing received interaction policies, GoToSocial will **ALWAYS** behave as though the URI of the post author themself is present in each `always` field, even if it wasn't.
+Likewise, when enforcing received interaction policies, GoToSocial will **ALWAYS** behave as though the URI of the post author themself is present in each `automaticApproval` field, even if it wasn't.

 ## Examples